IT0004-HSC-A Risk Management

 Chief Information Security Officer (CISO) is responsible for providing guidance and direction in assessment, planning, and implementation of all security standards, practices, and commitments required.
 This individual is responsible for adherence to this standard.

-System/Data Owner is responsible for performing the various steps related to identifying potential risks and threats and are required to ensure that identification of risks is properly categorized and documented in terms of their potential threat to their college, department, or area.
+System/Data Owner is responsible for performing the various steps related to identifying potential risks and threats and is required to ensure that the identification of risks is properly categorized and documented in terms of their potential threat to their college, department, or area.
 The system and data owner(s) are then responsible to develop the risk mitigation plan and work towards complete mitigation of identified risks.
-All information regarding risks to the business systems will be the responsibility of the System Data Owner, or appointed delegate, to document, track and respond whenever appropriate.
+All information regarding risks to the business systems will be the responsibility of the System Data Owner, or appointed delegate, to document, track, and respond whenever appropriate.

 Standard